ChessAnalysis/chess-analysis/README.md

 #### Static analysis

+We are essentially analysing headers information (related to players' ratings, dates, openings, etc.).
+We qualify the analysis as "static" (as opposed to "dynamic", see below) since we do not analyse moves with chess engines.
+Until now we have:
- - Parse PGN File and insert each games in a database
+ * parsed various PGN files and structure each game in a (relational) database
- - Parse Games with Spark SQL in order to generate a CSV File
+ * processed games with Spark SQL in order to generate CSV files together with R scripts to derive statistics

-We are writing a technical report on various statistics of the database (e.g., number of unique positions)
+*We are writing a technical report on various statistics of the database (e.g., number of unique positions)*

 #### Dynamic analysis

- - Use Stockfish to evaluate games
+We are analysing each move (ply) and position with chess engines such as Stockfish.

 ----------